tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/购买指南/欠费说明_intl_en.md

 ## Pay-as-You-Go TencentDB Instance
 > !When you no longer use pay-as-you-go resources, **terminate them as soon as possible** to avoid additional fees.
-> A your actual resource consumption is constantly changing, some slight discrepancies may exist for your stated balance.
+> As your actual resource consumption is constantly changing, some slight discrepancies may exist for your stated balance.

 ### Alerts
 - Pay-as-you-go resources are billed on the hour.
 When your account balance becomes negative, the system will send an alert to your Tencent Cloud account creator, global resource collaborators, and financial collaborators via email, SMS, and other methods which are configured in message subscription in the [Message Center](https://console.cloud.tencent.com/message).